craftersoftware/craftercms/GIT_WORKFLOW.md

 * feature/bug branches: branches created to develop a features, perform a task or fix a bug as part of regular development
 * hotfix branches: branches created to deal with a critical bug
-* release branches: branches created to prepare for a release, these are branched off `develop` and have 0 new feature additions, only bug fixes/hotfixes while the branch is tested and stabilized.
-Once stable, these are merged to `support/{VERSION}` for release and to `develop` to keep that updated.
+* release branches: branches created to prepare for a release

 A good video illustrating the flow is here: https://vimeo.com/16018419